state-hiu/Mapgive/stories/_posts/2018-11-01-mapgive-dashboard.md

 We encourage you to try out the dashboard for yourself.
 This tool is enabling our team to make use of data to help us reflect on our past work, find gaps, and feed into our ongoing outreach efforts.
 It helps us measure our impact and set new goals.
 We look forward to continuing our partnerships with the humanitarian community and working together to map the world.
 </p>
 <p>
-<strong>Technical note and acknowledgements</strong>: this dashboard is possible due to the work from <a href="https://aws.amazon.com/blogs/big-data/querying-openstreetmap-with-amazon-athena/" target="_blank">Amazon Web Services and by Seth Fitzsimmons</a> in making OSM data publically queryable using Amazon Athena.
+<strong>Technical note and acknowledgements</strong>: this dashboard is possible due to the work from <a href="https://aws.amazon.com/blogs/big-data/querying-openstreetmap-with-amazon-athena/" target="_blank">Amazon Web Services and by Seth Fitzsimmons</a> in making OSM data publicaly queryable using Amazon Athena.
 The backend metrics aggregator (points-in-polygon repository), and frontend code (MapGive repository) are all open source and available on <a href="https://github.com/state-hiu" target="_blank">Github</a>.
 </p>